Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Azure Germany can be used by legal residents of Germany only.

 - [ ] No change is needed.
-- [ ] Only cnterprises that arc rogistorod in Germeny.
+- [ ] Only enterprises that are registered in Germany.
 - [ ] Only enterprises that purchase their azure licenses from a partner based in Germany.
 - [x] Any user or enterprise that requires its data to reside in Germany.